AvanzaBank/ymer/README.md

 ## Test support
-Ymer includes three test base classes (located in the `ymer-test` module) which can be used to verify that the defined `MongoConverter` can convert all mirrored space objects to bson, to test that data-migrations are applied as intended and also to check for @SpaceClass annotated classes that are not persisted.
+Ymer includes three test base classes which can be used to verify that the defined `MongoConverter` can convert all mirrored space objects to bson, to test that data-migrations are applied as intended and also to check for `@SpaceClass` annotated classes that are not persisted.

-These tests are implemented in both `junit4` and `junit5` using optional dependencies.
+These tests are available for `junit4` in the `ymer-test-junit4` module and for `junit5` in the `ymer-test-junit5`-module.
-`junit4` test cases are located in `com.avanza.junit4` while `junit5` test cases are located in `com.avanza.junit5`.
+The `ymer-test` module is available as an alias for `ymer-test-junit4` for backwards-compatibility and should not be depended on.

 The examples provided below are using `junit5`.

 ```java